Understanding and Tuning z/VM Paging

 FCX163 UPAGELOG, mentioned earlier, chronicles one user's paging experience, interval by interval.
 This report is useful in studying the paging behavior of a specific user.

-If it is necessary to afford storage preference to certain users, the following methods can be used:
+If it is necessary to afford storage preference to certain users, the following method can be used:

 - Use the CP SET RESERVED command to guarantee a given user a certain minimum number of real storage frames, unless the user has fallen inactive.